huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 Uncomment it, run it, and follow the instructions to mount your google drive.
 This way you can be sure that the model parameters and created tokenizer & feature extractor files are saved in **your** google drive.

-Also make sure that you uncomment the cells corresponding to save the preprocessing files and trained model weights to your drive.
-Otherwise you might loose a trained model if you google crashes.
+Also, make sure that you uncomment the cells corresponding to save the preprocessing files and trained model weights to your drive.
+Otherwise, you might lose a trained model if you google crashes.
 You should change the name of your model from `wav2vec2-large-xlsr-turkish-demo` to `wav2vec2-large-xlsr-{your_favorite_name}`.

 Those cells correspond to: